Your Car Stalls on Railroad Tracks

 Instead you must leave your car and quickly run away from the tracks.
 Then comes the tricky part.
 In which direction should you run?

-The correct answer is towards the train (run in the direction from which the train is approaching).
+The correct answer is towards the train – which is the same as “the direction from which the train is approaching”.

 Some users react to this: